gitkraken/gitkraken-client-docs/gitkraken-client/current.md

 <div class='callout callout--basic'>
     <p>
         <strong>Note:</strong>
             GitKraken Client does not yet support generating patches from binary files.
-This is a preliminary release with better support coming, and if you have feedback please [contact us](https://www.gitkraken.com/git-client/contact-support) .
+This is a preliminary release with better support coming, and if you have feedback please <a href="https://www.gitkraken.com/git-client/contact-support">contact us</a>.
     </p>
 </div>